Bucs face Lions with long-awaited playoff berth on line

 "Our defense needs to reevaluate themselves a little bit and get back to what we're supposed to be doing and what we're capable of doing," Arians said.

 The Lions (5-9) have allowed 30 or more points in each of their last four games.
-Their decimated defense was gouged for 463 yards in a 46-25 loss to Carolina on Sunday.
+Their decimated defense was gouged for 463 yards in a 46-25 loss to Tennessee on Sunday.

 Matthew Stafford played despite a rib injury and threw for 252 yards and a touchdown before he was replaced late in the game by Chase Daniel.